 WHAT DOES SCIENCE SAY?

 Our report “Do clothes make us sick?
-Fashion, fibers and human health” highlights the scientific research on microplastic fibers and the effects on human health.
-Scientists all over the world are deeply concerned about the long-term effects of microfibres.
-Researchers already find them everywhere; from the furthest corners of the North pole, to the inside of our organs, blood streams, and food chains.
-With a shocking 35%, the textile industry is the largest contributor to microplastic pollution in our oceans.
+Fashion, fibres and human health” presents the scientific research on the effects of microplastic fibers on our health.
+Scientists worldwide are very concerned about the long-term effects of these tiny particles.
+In fact, we find them everywhere: from the far corners of the Arctic to high into the Himalayas.
+They are in the air we breathe and in the food we eat.
+The textile industry is responsible for as much as 35% of microplastic pollution in the oceans.

 No time?
 This summary will get you up to speed in minutes.